FIX94/fixNES/README.md

 Also you can use this as a core for retroarch by using the Makefile in the libretro folder.

 There are several defines you can add/remove for different options for both the standalone version and the retroarch core:
+AUDIO_LOWERFREQ
+Reduces the output frequency of the emulator for more performance
 COL_32BIT
 Changes the output texture to be 32bit per pixel (RGBA8) instead of 16bit (RGB565)
 COL_BGRA
 Used in combination with COL_32BIT, this will change the output texture to BGRA8 instead of RGBA8
 COL_TEX_BSWAP
 In 32bit per pixel mode, this will change the byte order of the output texture, in 16bit mode this will output in BGR565
+DO_INLINE_ATTRIBS
+Will use optimized function inline attributes for more overall performance

 These defines are specific to the standalone version:
 AUDIO_FLOAT